Hulidex/k8s_automated_deployment/README.md

 - basic fundamentals
 - Learning by automating all the installation and configuration process with ansible.

-I encourage to do it yourself: You shoudl try to install a k8s cluster with containerd, kubeadm and calico using an external tutorial, then try to automate the process and use the sources present on this repository as a back up.
+I encourage to do it yourself: You should try to install a k8s cluster with containerd, kubeadm and calico using an external tutorial, then try to automate the process and use the sources present on this repository as a back up.